 The pricing here works by CPM (cost-per-thousand views).
-As of now, this ad format is only available for Waze for Brands customers, not Waze Local.
+Remember that as of now, this ad format is only available for Waze for Brands customers, not Waze Local.

 When a user opens the app, an arrow will point to your shop if it is nearby.
 Clicking on the arrow will present the ad.
 (Source: Waze)